-It is used by teams in the early stages of the testing processes (and by teams when they’re creating scenario-based requirements).
-Benefitting from Intelligent Augmentation algorithms, Xray Test Case Designer test sets have been repeatedly proven to find more defects (and find them more efficiently) than hand-selected test sets.
+The tool can be used by teams in the early stages of the testing process (and by teams creating scenario-based requirements).
+Benefitting from Intelligent Augmentation algorithms, test sets created by the Test Case Designer have been repeatedly proven to find more defects (and find them more efficiently) than hand-selected test sets.

-To do so, it carefully constructs combinations of test conditions to achieve as much coverage as possible in as few tests as possible using applied statistics-based optimization methods that have been refined over more than 40 years.
+To do so, the tool carefully constructs combinations of test conditions to achieve as much coverage as possible in as few tests as possible using applied statistics-based optimization methods that have been refined over more than 40 years.

 - Systematically avoiding wasteful repetition.

 - Systematically covering not only all user-specified requirements but also 100% of all of the application’s critical interactions.

 - doing so in the lowest mathematically possible number of tests.

 With Xray Test Case Designer, you’ll test much faster.
 You’ll also achieve objectively much better tests.
 Let’s begin by discussing three key ways Xray Test Case Designer will save you and your colleagues time, as well as how the scenarios you’ll generate using the tool are far more thorough than the ones selected by hand.

 Generate test models in seconds at the push of a button.

 Generating the test models in the Test Case Designer is a fundamentally different process than selecting and documenting individual tests by hand, one by one.
 To generate optimized scenarios using the Test Case Designer, you must first identify inputs and variation ideas and enter them into the tool.